Amidst A Tangle of Final Baby Breath

 Before they begin to curtsy and bend

-Like an exhausted ballerina
+Like a ballerina

 On withered stems